digitalXlabs/iac-ssg-awscdk/README.md

 ### S3 Bucket

-The bucket used to store the Hugo generated static files and assets.
+The bucket used to store the SSG generated static files and assets.

 ### Cloudfront Distribution, Origins and Behaviours
-The CloudFront distribution and the requisite origins and behaviours you need to serve your Hugo generated a static website from a cloud distribution network.
+The CloudFront distribution and the requisite origins and behaviours you need to serve your SSG generated a static website from a cloud distribution network.

 **CAVEAT**